Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models: Overview of Urban Foundation Models

 Among the existing studies, a considerable part of works focus on learning universal representations of urban entities, \eg~regions, roads, and POIs, which can support a variety of downstream tasks.
 UrbanCLIP~\cite{yan2023urban} is a framework that applies LLMs to enhance multimodal urban region profiling.
 It leverages LLMs to generate textual descriptions for satellite images and employs contrastive learning as well as language modeling loss as supervision for urban visual representation learning.
 Moreover, ReFound~\cite{xiao2024refound} leverages language, visual, and visual-language foundation models for urban region understanding.
 It learns in-domain knowledge from multi-modal geospatial data while distilling general knowledge from established foundation models, empowering the model with both general and domain knowledge.
 The generated region representations can be used for diverse urban analysis tasks like population prediction and commercial activity assessment.
 Additionally, MM-Path~\cite{xu2024mm} presents a multi-modal and multi-granularity path representation learning framework that pre-trains road embeddings through contrastive learning by utilizing both road network-based paths and image-based paths.
 It effectively adapts to large-scale, real-world datasets across downstream tasks, including travel time estimation and path ranking.
 Further, CityFM~\cite{balsebre2023city} is a framework that pre-trains universal representations of geospatial entities in a self-supervised manner using spatial, visual, and textual data from OpenStreetMap.
 It designs three contrastive objectives using nodes, ways, and relations to learn multimodal representations of geospatial entities and demonstrate their effectiveness in downstream tasks such as traffic speed inference and building functionality classification.

-Beyond the multimodal representation learning for urban entities, AllSpark~\cite{shao2023allspark} introduces the Language as Reference Framework (LaRF) to develop a multimodal spatio-temporal model that amalgamates thirteen distinct modalities into a single framework.
+Beyond multimodal representation learning for urban entities, BIGCity~\cite{yu2025bigcity} develops a universal spatiotemporal foundation model that unifies trajectory data and traffic-state data through a shared ST-unit representation and a GPT-based prompt-driven framework.
+A two-stage training paradigm, consisting of masked reconstruction pre-training and multi-task prompt tuning, enables it to support eight heterogeneous tasks across both modalities without task-specific fine-tuning.
+Moreover, AllSpark~\cite{shao2023allspark} introduces the Language as Reference Framework (LaRF) to develop a multimodal spatio-temporal model that amalgamates thirteen distinct modalities into a single framework.
 LaRF's concept centers around correlating abstract concepts from each modality with language, facilitating a collective interpretation within the language-based unified representation space.
-TengYun~\cite{zhao2023parallel} is a transportation foundation model developed for TransVerse, focusing on cognition, operation, management, and control.
+In addition, TengYun~\cite{zhao2023parallel} is a transportation foundation model developed for TransVerse, focusing on cognition, operation, management, and control.
 It combines pre-training with prompt tuning for training, starting with pre-training on cloud servers using the Transformer framework and deep reinforcement learning to process historical multi-modal data.
 During prompt tuning, edge servers customize prompts for different tasks and strategies by treating training as a self-supervised regression problem.